KaiyuanLiu04/KaiyuanLiu04.github.io/_pages/about.md

   - /about.html
 ---

-I am Kaiyuan Liu (柳凯元), a junior at the Paul G. Allen School of Computer Science & Engineering at the University of Washington.
+I am Kaiyuan Liu (柳凯元), a senior at the Paul G. Allen School of Computer Science & Engineering at the University of Washington.
 My current research interests center around **Reinforcement Learning (RL)** — a field I believe is the most promising path toward general-purpose learning systems.
-I am broadly interested in nearly all sub-directions of RL (Multi-Agent, RLHF, Robotic Learning, Games, etc), and the societal and economic impacts of related technologies.
+I am broadly interested in nearly all sub-directions of RL (RLVR, Multi-Agent, Robotic Learning, Games, etc), and the societal and economic impacts of related technologies.
 I am actively exploring potential research opportunities, including PhD and RA positions.

+**I am actively looking for PhD position starting 2026 Fall!**

 My research journey has spanned several areas, including **Theoretical Computer Science**, **Machine Learning Systems**, and **Computational Neuroscience**.
 While I no longer focus directly on brain-inspired computation, it has profoundly shaped my research intuition and continues to inform how I think about learning and intelligence.